dmhood/dmhood.github.io/_posts/2014-08-28-debugging-in-nodejs-part-1-the-basics.md

     debugger listening on port 5858

 Now we can attach node inspector (with the command "node-inspector”) since we have just activated the v8 debugger that node-inspector plugs into.
 Navigate to http://127.0.0.1:8080/debug?port=5858 and you are in!

+I know I said I wouldn't go into testing, but a feature I of Node Inspector I have to mention is the ability to use it on [Mocha tests](https://github.com/visionmedia/mocha).
+Debugging unit tests after a big refactor can sometimes cause some tough issues, but Node Inspector allows us jump into each test and figure out why things aren't working the way they should.
+To use Node Inspector with Mocha, just use the following command (once Mocha is installed):

+    node-debug _mocha {test dir}

+Note that we run it with "_mocha" and not just "mocha".
+This switch is due to the fact that the regular mocha command is actually a tiny wrapper that executes "_mocha", so the debugger wouldn't be connected to the correct process.

 Node Inspector is by far my preferred tool as far as debuggers go.
 It is a bit heavier and may not be the first thing you turn to when you run into a bug (and can take a while to start), but there aren’t many better options for getting a good picture of what is going on in your application.
 It has a few other features I haven’t mentioned, so I encourage you to again [read the docs](https://github.com/node-inspector/node-inspector).